Divorce Services for Lawyers

 - Your NJ divorce attorney will work with a professional appraiser and accountant to determine the lawyer’s business interest’s rightful value.

 It may take years to build a successful law practice, and the business’s worth can be upwards of millions of dollars a year.
+This is why obtaining counsel from a firm that offers divorce services for lawyers is so important.
 Regardless of whether the firm existed and thrived before the marriage was initiated, the courts may determine the lawyer’s estranged spouse is entitled to an equal portion of the firm’s value because of contributions made during the course of the marriage.

-The NJ divorce court will determine how much of the firm each spouse is entitled to based on factors including, but not necessarily limited to:
+A divorce court in Middlesex or Monmouth County will determine how much of the firm each spouse is entitled to based on factors including, but not necessarily limited to: